pybpc/walrus/docs/source/api.rst

 processing logics and templates, we hereby describe two data structures representing such information.

-The :class:`Function` represents an assignment expression at most circumstances.
+The :class:`FunctionEntry` represents an assignment expression at most circumstances.
 It will be provided to :data:`~walrus.FUNC_TEMPLATE` to render the wrapper function for the conversion.

-.. class:: Function
+.. class:: FunctionEntry

    :bases: :class:`typing.TypedDict`